atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ??? tip "How to deal with persistent volume claim destroy failed error?"

     The PVC cannot be destroyed when bound to a pod.
 Overcome this by scaling down to `0` pods first before deleting PVC.

     `helm upgrade PRODUCT atlassian-data-center/PRODUCT --set replicaCount=0 --reuse-values -n atlassian`

 ??? tip "How to manually clean up resources when uninstall has failed?"

     Sometimes Terraform is unable to destroy resources for various reasons.
 This normally happens at EKS level.
     One quick solution is to manually delete the EKS cluster, and re-run uninstall, so that Terraform will pick up from there.

     To delete EKS cluster, go to AWS console > EKS service > the cluster you're deploying.
     You'll need to go to 'Configuration' tab > 'Compute' tab > click into node group.
     Then in node group screen > Details > click into Autoscaling group.
     It'll then direct you to EC2 > Auto Scaling Group screen with the ASG selected > 'Delete' the chosen ASG.
     Wait for the ASG to be deleted, then go back to EKS cluster > Delete.

+??? tip "How to deal with `This object does not have an attribute named` error when running uninstall.sh"

+    It is possible that if the installation has failed, the uninstall script will return an error like:

+    ```
+    module.base-infrastructure.module.eks.aws_autoscaling_group_tag.this["Name"]: Refreshing state... [id=eks-appNode-t3_xlarge-50c26268-ea57-5aee-4523-68f33af7dd71,Name]
+    Error: Unsupported attribute
+    on dc-infrastructure.tf line 142, in module "confluence":
+    142: ingress = module.base-infrastructure.ingress
+    ├────────────────
+    │ module.base-infrastructure is object with 5 attributes
+    This object does not have an attribute named "ingress".
+    Error: Unsupported attribute
+    ```
+    This happens because some of the modules failed to be installed.
+To fix the error, run the uninstall script with `-s` argument.
+    This will add `-refresh=false` to terraform destroy command.

+??? tip "How to deal with `Error: Kubernetes cluster unreachable: the server has asked for the client to provide credentials` error"

+    It is possible that you see such an error when running uninstall script with `-s` argument.
+If it's not possible to destroy infrastructure without it, delete the offending module from tfstate, for example:

+    ```
+    terraform state rm module.base-infrastructure.module.eks.helm_release.cluster-autoscaler
+    ```

+    Once done, re-run the uninstall script.

 ??? tip "How to deal with EIP AddressLimitExceeded error"

     If you encounter the below error during installation stage, it means VPC is successfully created, but no Elastic IP addresses available.

     ```shell
     Error: Error creating EIP: AddressLimitExceeded: The maximum number of addresses has been reached.